robsonos/nordic-dfu/CONTRIBUTING.md

 #### Android studio

 Download and install [Android studio](https://developer.android.com/studio).
-The code has been developed using `Android Studio Giraffe | 2022.3.1 Patch 3`
+The code has been developed using `Android Studio Hedgehog | 2023.1.1 Patch 1`

 #### Xcode